 We're looking to find some home-stays where we can meet some friendly people and experience some more of the local way of life.
 Let me know of any good experiences that you may have had along the way.

 Hi, I don't know whether you have your personal reasons for choosing home-stays, but if it's money saving that your thinking about, there's no need to worry.
 In vietnam average family hotels are a bargain.
 If you don't need air con and get well along with a ceiling fan, you can stay in small, neat and central hotels for about 10 dollars (double room).
 I woundn't bother about breakfast, as there is plenty of bars and family restaurant everywhere.
-Eating is one of the most popular activities in Asia. about 7 years ago
+Eating is one of the most popular activities in Asia. over 7 years ago